uprm-torre/software-engineering-project-walletalert/README.md

 # WalletAlert

-WalletAlert is a personal finance helper that pairs an Express API with a React front-end to track budgets, log expenses, and visualize spending trends with Auth0-secured access.
+WalletAlert is a full-stack budgeting companion built for students who want a fast, no-fuss way to stay on top of spending.
+It pairs a React dashboard with an Express API so you can set weekly and category budgets, quickly log expenses by amount/date/category, monitor trends with clear charts, and get proactive Auth0-secured alerts as you near or exceed limits.
+Data lives in MongoDB, works locally or on Render, and focuses on essentials (no banking integrations) to keep tracking simple and stress-free.

 ## Technologies Used